nathan-abraham/Safety-Data-Analysis/README.md

  - numpy (```pip3 install numpy``` in terminal)
  - matplotlib (```pip3 install matplotlib``` in terminal)
  - seaborn (```pip3 install seaborn``` in terminal)

+The jupyter notebooks have been converted to python scripts if you want to run them.